Crisis Intervention Unit

 Autism/Intellectual and Developmental Disabilities

-The Addison Police Department also carries Autism Sensory Kits, as well as Picture Exchange Communication Cards (PECS) to assist with those with communication difficulties.
+Addison Police officers also carry Autism Sensory Kits, as well as Picture Exchange Communication Cards (PECS) in squad cars to assist with those with communication difficulties.

 Community Engagement: Members of the Addison Police Department conduct presentations within Addison and throughout the County regarding safer interactions with the special needs community and law enforcement.
 The Addison Police Department also participates in events focused on building its relationship with the special needs community, such as the Addison School District 4 Special Needs Resources Fair, First Responder soccer game with Chicago TOPsoccer, the Autism Law Enforcement Patch Challenge and other events.

-You can complete this form to request more information on the resources available to those suffering from mental health issues or call Sergeant Stefan Bjes at (630) 543-3080.
+You can complete this form to request more information on the resources available to those suffering from mental health issues or call Sergeant Patrick Glomb at (630) 543-3080.

 Resources: The Addison Police Department offers a variety of resources for families with loved ones with special needs: